- Adaptational Wimp: When compared to the original stories, Arthur, Léodagan, Calogrenant and Lancelot are the only ones

 - Knight Templar

-- Shout-Out: His name was directly inpired by Warhammer Fantasy's version of the trope, if considerably less badass than his namesake (and wears no Nice Hat).
+- Shout-Out: His name was directly inspired by Warhammer Fantasy's version of the trope, even if he himself is considerably less badass than his namesake (and wears no Nice Hat).

 - Too Dumb to Live: Two occurrences:

-- Screaming on Arthur and demanding his execution at the stake in one of the pilot episodes, when the latter tricked him in exposing his hypocrisy (by pointing out that while he was adamantly heinous against "magic users" (even on tedious cases), he was overly respectful of Arthur and his magic sword);
+- Screaming at Arthur and demanding his execution at the stake in one of the pilot episodes, when the latter tricked him in exposing his hypocrisy (by pointing out that while he was adamantly harsh against "magic users" (even for dubious cases), he was overly respectful of Arthur and his magic sword);

-- And in Livre IV, when decided to become a Paladin; he ''demanded'', in front of Arthur, the Weaponmaster (and Cadoc), that Arthur give him Excalibur, and attacked him when the latter refused to do so.
+- And in Livre IV, when deciding to become a Paladin; he ''demanded'', in front of Arthur, the Weaponmaster (and Cadoc), that Arthur give him Excalibur, and attacked him when the latter refused to do so.

 - The Baroness